top of page

 a feminist haiku, or a haiku written by someone fem-presenting, genderqueer, or assigned female at birth

 In September 2017 Rowan Beckett coined the term "femku" in the subtitle of their first book Radical Women: A Book of Femku.
-Since then, the term has resonated throughout the haiku community, thus pioneering a movement and this journal, a safe space Rowan created for womxn, transgender, and non-binary people to share their work.
+Since then, the term has resonated throughout the Haiku community, thus pioneering a movement and this journal, the safe space Rowan created for women, trans, and gender-expansive Haijin to share their work.

 Rowan Beckett